 The entity's investments are designated as at fair value through profit or loss on initial recognition and are subsequently remeasured to fair value at each reporting date.
-The entity plans to defer the adoption of AASB 9 Financial Instruments to align with the implementation of AASB 17 Insurance Contracts, which is permissible under the standard.
+The entity is deferring the adoption of AASB 9 Financial Instruments (AASB 9) to align with the implementation of AASB 17 Insurance Contracts, which is permissible under the standard.